JimmyBok/500_cities/README.md

 The only factor consistently negatively correlated with bad habits as a whole was median age.

 Binge drinking was positively associated with % having a commute < 30 minutes.

 Binge drinking was negatively associated with age, % female, % education < HS, % IPR <1.5, % departing for work before 8 am, and % insured.

 Smoking was postiively associated with % education < HS, % IPR <1.5, % having a commute < 30 minutes, % departing for work before 8 am, and % insured.

 Smoking was negatively assocaited with age and % female.

 Sleeping < 7 hrs a night was postiively associated with % female, % education < HS, % IPR <1.5, % departing for work before 8 am, and % insured.

 Sleeping < 7 hrs a night was negatively assocaited with age and having a commute < 30 minutes.

 Of note, education, IPR, insurance and depart time all showed a similar pattern of results.

 That is, they negatively predicted binge drinking and positively predicted smoking and sleeping <7 hrs a night.

 These factors may all reflect socio-economic status which may be a more general predictor of bad habits.

+The demographic profile of binge drinking appear substantially different from that of smoking and not sleeping.

 ## MVP+, MVP++, MVP+++
 1. Include data from additional sources to explore non-demographic contributors to bad habits.